 After about one and a half years of struggling, I was finally put on a low dose daily med that really helped me a lot.
 After a couple of weeks I really felt good.
 More like myself.
 My family member that dealt with severe panic and anxiety ended up on numerous different meds.
 Some helped for a minute others made it worse.
 Everyone responds differently to meds and to other treatments such as therapy.
 You will likely have to explore a few options to find the right “things” or combo of things to help you.

 Over the past couple years some very stressful events in my world occurred and I did have to increase my med and that has been going pretty well for me.
 During those highly stressful times I was also introduced to essential oils.
 I was extremely skeptical about them.
 I was given a few blends to try for anxiety and after a few weeks I can say they did help me.
 I continue to use as needed.
-I don’t know if it’s kind over matter or what…but it does seem to help.
+I don’t know if it’s mind over matter or what…but it does seem to help.

 When things would get really bad for me, I would have to remind myself that this feeling won’t last forever and I remember that each time anxiety or panic washes over me, it eventually does flee.
 I will feel like myself at least for a little while.